pingcap/docs-cn/op-guide/tidb-config-file.md

 + To set the `KILL` statement to be MySQL compatible
 + Default: false
 + The behavior of `KILL xxx` in TiDB differs from the behavior in MySQL.
 TiDB requires the `TIDB` keyword, as in `KILL TIDB xxx`.
 If `compatible-kill-query` is set to true, the `TIDB` keyword is not needed.
 + This distinction is important because the default behavior of the MySQL command-line client, when the user hits Ctrl-C, is to create a new connection to the backend and execute the KILL statement in that new connection.
 If a load balancer or proxy has sent the new connection to a different TiDB server instance than the original session, the wrong session could be terminated, which could cause interruption to applications using the cluster.
-Only enable `compatible-kill-qiery` if you are certain that the connection you refer to in your `KILL` statement is on the same server to which you send the `KILL` statement.
+Only enable `compatible-kill-query` if you are certain that the connection you refer to in your `KILL` statement is on the same server to which you send the `KILL` statement.

 ## Log